 Don’t forget to take a look at the opportunities for practical experience.
 As a graduate, you will be expected to have experience with different on-the-job situations – especially if you want to stand out from the crowd.

-The ideal accounting program should offer you chances to practice accounting skills through projects, internships, student organizations, volunteering programs and a career-oriented curriculum.
+The ideal accounting program should offer you chances to practice accounting skills through projects, internships, student organizations, volunteering programs, and a career-oriented curriculum.

-When choosing an accounting program, remember that as a graduate you will need to be ready for professional success – and once the CPA exam has passed, you’ll have to rely on skills learnt in university every day of your career.
+When choosing an accounting program, remember that as a graduate you will need to be ready for professional success – and once the CPA exam has passed, you’ll have to rely on skills learned in university every day of your career.